-The railway line, which had been for long time abandoned, was recently reactivated.
-Each month, the train leaves from Sulmona, through the majestic mountains in the Majella National Park and through the Abruzzo plateaus, it reach the green and wild territory of Alto Molise, providing passengers guided tours and tastings of wines and typical food.
+The railway line, which had been for a long time abandoned, was recently reactivated.
+Each month, the train leaves from Sulmona, through the majestic mountains in the Majella National Park and through the Abruzzo plateaus, it reaches the green and wild territory of Alto Molise, providing passengers with guided tours and tastings of wines and typical food.

 For more information: www.transita.org

 3. “Trenonatura” between Siena and Val d’Orcia

 Through the Val d’Orcia, in the province of Siena, one of the most famous Italian landscapes (World Heritage Site) flows in front of your train window: clay hills in warm colors, perched villages, beautiful white streets lined with cypress trees, fields of sunflowers.

 The “Nature Train” transports you back in time, with its antique wooden carriages and, in some cases, with the steam locomotive.

 The course, which lasts one hour and a half, starts from Siena and returns after stopping in all the little historical stations, set in the countryside as precious relics of rural archeology.